MicrosoftDocs/defender-docs/defender-endpoint/configure-machines.md

 - Meet or exceed the Defender for Endpoint security baseline configuration
 - Have strategic attack surface mitigations in place

-Click **Configuration management** from the navigation menu to open the Device configuration management page.
+Select **Configuration management** from the navigation menu to open the Device configuration management page.

 :::image type="content" source="media/secconmgmt-main.png" alt-text="The Security configuration management page" lightbox="media/secconmgmt-main.png":::